dorellang/insight/docs/docs/Visualizations/README.md

 This folder contains the Visualizations documentation

 Visualizations are elements contained on the InfoWindow.
-This visualizations show information using definition list or a variety of charts.
+These visualizations show information using definition list or a variety of charts.

 CityDashboard is highly customizable.
 You can use the responsive charts from Chartist or the powerful D3.